 Lubbock Lake National Historic Landmark, in Lubbock, is an archaeological and natural history preserve, exhibiting a virtually complete cultural sequence from the Clovis Period to Historic times (making this location unique because most archaeological sites have only one or two cultural levels).
 Uncovered relics show human activity at this site over 10,000 years ago.
 In addition to the museum building, visit the active dig site along the trail system, where you might catch a brilliant Texas big sky sunset.

 National Ranching Heritage Center, in Lubbock, depicts the life of North American ranchers.
-This 16-acre site houses 48 authentic structures dating back to the 1700s, which have been authentically restored and furnished.
-Events include the popular Candlelight at the Ranch hosted each December and Ranch Days held every April, where spectators can watch and learn how life was lived during that time.
+This 16-acre site houses 48 authentic structures dating back to the 1700s.
+Popular annual events include Candlelight at the Ranch each December and Ranch Days held every April, where spectators can watch and learn about lifestyles during ranching days.

 Silent Wings Museum, in Lubbock, preserves and promotes the history of the World War II military glider program.
 Transport yourself into the era of swing music and patriotism and experience World War II as told by the glider pilots who lived it.
 View a rare, restored WACO CG-4A, mainstay of the U.S. glider force that flew in every major invasion of the Second World War.

 Dr Pepper Museum, in Waco, is one of the more curious museums in the Lone Star State.
-In Texas, Dr Pepper is a way of life.
 Like most carbonated beverages, it traces its roots back to a pharmacist who created the medicinal 23-flavor brew…and the rest is history.
 The museum documents the beverages history through memorabilia, but it also serves an educational purpose.
-Located on the third floor is the Free Enterprise Institute, which teaches local students about economics, marketing, and business.
-While the museum has an admission charge, it is free to visit the soda fountain and have a Dr Pepper. [ submitted by: Laura Longwell, Travel Addicts : Facebook : Instagram ]
+Located on the third floor is the Free Enterprise Institute, which teaches local students about economics, marketing, and business. [ submitted by: Laura Longwell, Travel Addicts ]

 Southern Utah Museum of Art, in Cedar City, is an 18,000 square foot museum with five adaptable gallery spaces, a classroom, and a collection and conservation studio where visitors can observe the museum staff working to ensure the protection of art in the museum.
 On the campus of Southern Utah University, SUMA itself is a work of art, a permanent sculpture that houses an art museum.
 Inspired by the sandstone formations of southern Utah, SUMA’s canyon-like roof and large patio create a beautiful gathering place for the community that provides shade to protect the art inside.